fromothers/www.maxhallinan.com/posts/_drafts/2018-04-09-imagine-an-optional-assignment-operator-for-javascript.md

 {% endhighlight %}

-This is almost a ternary expression but it saves me from having to provide the old value on the right side of the expression.
+This is almost a ternary expression but it saves me from having to provide the initial value on the right side of the expression.

 {% highlight javascript %}
 // ternary expression